HomeInspecto/inspecto/README.md

 ---

-Built with ❤️ using Next.js, Express, TypeScript, and Docker
+Built with ❤️ using Expo React Native, Express, TypeScript, and Docker